franklixuefei/Glance/README.md

 Also, if you are interested in this app, please download our iOS version as well to explore more!

 Here is the link:<pre><a target="_blank" href="https://itunes.apple.com/ca/app/glance-on-kik/id666003351?mt=8">https://itunes.apple.com/ca/app/glance-on-kik/id666003351?mt=8</a></pre>

+<h3>Notice: The product has been offline due to internal reasons of the company :-( Sorry.</h3>